GrzegorzCagara/CheckoutComponent/README.md

 3. Once the project is build enter: java -jar target\nameofjarfile.jar (in this case: technicaltask-1.0.0.jar)
 4. Application is launched and ready to use with a browser

+When you launch tests, it generates sample data for Items.